mahaker/openapi-generator-gas/README.md

           schema:
             type: integer
       responses:
-        200:                                 # 200 status will be Return Type for function
+        200:                                 # 200 only supported(will be function's return type)
           description: specific TODO item    # anything ok(not used)
           content:
             application/json:                # `application/json` only supported